jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Sonatype-State of-the-Software-Supplychain-2021.md

 We can see that in addition to the number of projects growing over the years, there has been a clear trend toward faster MTTUs as shown below.
 6  Since 2021 has not yet ended, it is possible this number will change.
-7 2019 State of the Software Supply Chain2011 average MTTU \= 371 days2014 average MTTU \= 302 days2018 average MTTU \= 158 days2021 average MTTU (as of Aug 1\) \= 28 days6
+7  2019 State of the Software Supply Chain

+⊲2011 average MTTU \= 371 days

+⊲2014 average MTTU \= 302 days

+⊲2018 average MTTU \= 158 days

+⊲2021 average MTTU (as of Aug 1\) \= 28 days6
 MTTU AND SECURITY
 While MTTU does not directly measure respon\- siveness to security issues, our analysis in previous